mrsilver76/yarss/README.md

 * https://www.sudocue.net/fileformats.php
 * http://www.sadmansoftware.com/sudoku/faq19.php

-There is no benefit (with this code) to using one format over another.
+It does not matter if you use the `.sdk` or `.ss` file format.
+There is no benefit (with this program) in using one over the other.

 ## How does it work?